 Open Book was one of my most anticipated books of 2020 and it Did.
 Not.
 Disappoint.
 I was a huge fan of all things late 90s / early 2000s pop culture, including Jessica Simpson and The Newlyweds.
 There’s no topic off limits here: bullying; grief; eating disorders; alcohol addition; marriage; divorce; dating; motherhood.
 I had so many thoughts that I wrote a very long deep dive of Open Book.
 I only write such deep dives about books that affect my mind and emotions so deeply that I can’t move forward until I get my thoughts on paper.
 So, it’s THAT good.

 Pretty Things by Janelle Brown

 Pretty Things was another book I was really looking forward to this year, and it ended up making my list of best books of 2020 because it contained soooo many twists that kept me engaged and guessing.
 It was also a pretty unique storyline about a con artist mother and daughter, and as opposed to being just your standard thriller book, it was more of literary suspense.
 So, I loved how unique and repeatedly shocking it was.

 The Vanishing Half by Brit Bennett

 When I finished Good Morning America’s book club pick The Vanishing Half in early Summer 2020, I KNEW it would be my best book of 2020.
-This was another one that captivated me so deeply I wrote an entire deep dive on The Vanishing Half.
+This was another one character-driven novel that captivated me so deeply I wrote an entire deep dive on The Vanishing Half.
 This decades-long story of light-skinned Black twin sisters — one living as White and the other living as Black — was so richly drawn, with characters you grew to know and love, as it explored such complex themes of race and identity in our Black Lives Matter era.
 It remains my top pick for 2020, and the one I would recommend to you most highly!